abelljs/abell-website/content/guide/api-reference/index.md

 ### Abell.meta.$modifiedAt &lt;date&gt;

-This is exactly same as [Abell.meta.$createdAt](#abellmetacreatedat-ltdategt), except it represents date of modification of content.
+This is identical to [Abell.meta.$createdAt](#abellmetacreatedat-ltdategt), except it represents date of modification of content.

 ## Abell.contentArray &lt;MetaInfo&#91;&#93;&gt;